swiftlang/swift/docs/CppInteroperability/ForwardVision.md

 To achieve that, the compiler should map C++ APIs to one of these specific Swift programming patterns.
 In cases where the most appropriate Swift pattern can be inferred by the Swift compiler, it should map the API automatically.
 Otherwise, Swift should ask programmers to annotate their C++ APIs to guide how they are imported.
 For example, Swift imports C++ types as structs with value semantics by default.
 Because `StatefulObject` cannot be copied, Swift cannot import it via the default approach.
 To be able to use `StatefulObject`, the user should annotate it as a reference type so that the compiler can import it as a Swift `class`.
 Information on how to import APIs, such as `StatefulObject`, cannot always be statically determined (for example, `StatefulObject` might have been a move-only type, a singleton, or RAII-style API).
 The Swift compiler should not import APIs like `StatefulObject` for which it does not have sufficent semantic information.
 It is not a goal to import every C++ API into Swift, especially without additional, required information to present the API in an idiomatic way that promotes a cohesive Swift expirence.

 Because of the difference in idioms between the two languages, and because of the safety concerns when exposing certain APIs to Swift, a C++ API might look quite different in Swift than it does in C++.
 It is a goal of C++ interoperability to provide a clear, well-defined mapping for whether and how APIs are imported into Swift.
 Users should be able to read the C++ interoperability documentation to have a good idea of how much of their API will be able to imported and what it will look like.
 Swift should also provide tools for inspecting what a C++ API will look like in Swift, and these tools should call out notable parts of the API that were not imported.

-Finally, Swift programmers have used C++ APIs since Swift 1.0 through an Objective-C or C bridging layer.
-It is important that programmers are able to *incrementally* remove these (potentially huge) bridging layers and start using their C++ APIs directly.
-To make this transition incremental, C++ interoperability must not change the way Swift imports any existing C or Objective-C APIs, even when C++ interoperability is enabled.

 ## The approach